Lattice thermal transport from phonon spectra beyond perturbation theory: Conclusions

-\emph{Conclusions.—} We have developed a MD framework to compute mode-resolved phonon spectral densities from classical correlations of a quantum annihilation-like phonon variable and to insert them directly into the spectral Wigner formulation of lattice thermal transport.
+We have developed a MD framework to compute mode-resolved phonon spectral densities from classical correlations of a quantum annihilation-like phonon variable and to insert them directly into the spectral Wigner formulation of lattice thermal transport.
 We have shown that the method recovers the perturbative limit at low temperature while capturing higher-order anharmonic corrections at elevated temperature.
-The present framework thus provides a practical methodology that connects classical MD to quantum Wigner heat transport across weak-to-strong anharmonic regimes, enabling us to resolve the microscopic heat transport mechanisms underlying the macroscopic thermal conductivity.
+Moreover, recent machine-learning potentials such as NEP~\cite{Fan2021NEP}, together with GPU-accelerated MD engines such as GPUMD~\cite{Fan2022GPUMD}, make statistically converged anharmonic trajectories increasingly feasible for complex materials.
+The present framework thus provides a practical methodology that connects classical MD to spectral Wigner transport, enabling us to resolve the microscopic heat transport mechanisms underlying the macroscopic thermal conductivity.